Manhattan DAs race: Winner takes on key investigations

 At the ballot box

-New York City elections will feature the new ranked choice voting system, where voters can rank their top five candidates in a race.
+New York City elections will feature the new ranked choice voting system, where voters can rank their top five candidates in a race; this change was made via an amendment to the city charter.

 But for the Manhattan DA’s race, voters will only select one candidate in the primary, so New Yorkers will have to choose their favorite.